fdhidalgo/br_political_dynasties/README.md

 - `unnormalized_parent_name`: Parent name without normalization.

 ## Running the Code
 The data cleaning pipeline uses the [`targets`](https://docs.ropensci.org/targets/) package.
+The pipeline can be found in [_targets.R](_targets.R).
 To run the code run [run.R](run.R) in the root directory of the repository.

-The text files of the legal documents are not in the github repository due to the size of the files.
+The text files extracted from the the legal documents are not in the github repository due to the size of the files.
+Contact me for access.